Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 What are the symptoms of oil coming out of exhaust

-The most obvious symptom of oil coming out of your car’s exhaust is, well, oil dripping from the exhaust pipe!
+The most apparent symptom of oil coming out of your car’s exhaust is oil dripping from the exhaust pipe!

-If you notice this happening, it’s important to take a closer look to see how much oil is coming out.
+If you notice this happening, looking closer to see how much oil is coming out is essential.

 A small amount of oil leakage is usually not a cause for concern.

-However, if you see a large pool of oil collecting under your car, or if the oil is thick and black, it could be a sign of a more serious problem.
+However, if you see a large pool of oil collecting under your car, or if the oil is thick and black, it could be a sign of a more severe problem.

 Another symptom of oil leaking into the exhaust system is blue or white smoke coming from the tailpipe.

-This happens because the oil is being burned along with the fuel in the engine, and it can be a sure sign that there’s a problem.
+This happens because the oil is being burned along with the fuel in the engine, which can be a sure sign of a problem.

-If you notice either of these symptoms, it’s important to take your car to a mechanic as soon as possible so they can diagnose the problem and make the necessary repairs.
+If you notice either of these symptoms, it’s important to take your car to a mechanic as soon as possible so they can diagnose the problem and repair it.

 What causes oil coming out of exhaust?